trace2798/mindsdb_fullstack/README.md

 Prior to participating in the hackathon, I had no experience with MindDB.
 However, by developing this application, I was able to gain valuable knowledge in creating and managing databases and models using the cloud console, as well as integrating MindsDB with a framework using the “mindsdb-js-sdk”.
 This project provided me with an opportunity to expand my skill set and explore new technologies.

-### This repo is for my submission for the MindsDB AI App Challenge which took place from July 1 - August 31, 2023
+### This repo is for my submission for the MindsDB HackerMinds AI App Challenge which took place from July 1 - August 31, 2023

 ## Getting Started